jensenr30/cad/README.md

-# JensenR30's Schematics and PCBs (printed circuit boards)
+# Ryan's Schematics and PCBs

 ## kicad5
 I started using KiCad 5.1.2 to draw schematics and lay out PCBs in May 2019.